nokia/RED/red_help/user_guide/quick_start.html.md

 Import Robot files by drag&amp;drop; to created project, alternatively you can import folders by:
-Right click on project, select _Import -> General -> File System_ .
+right click on project, select _Import -> General -> File System_.

 ### Validate project and imported files

-When Robot files has been imported, it is time to validate all the files to get indication about possible issues - either errors in test cases or missing libraries links in red.xml
+When Robot files has been imported, it is time to validate all the files to get indication about possible issues - either errors in test cases or missing libraries links in red.xml.
 Use _Project -> Clean_ from top menu.